 We cut our countersinks 3/8” and then fill the countersinks with mahogany bungs, taking great care to align each bung’s end grain with that around the countersink.

-I recommend using Wood Kote Jel’d stain in place of a filler stain because the former is so much user friendly, and delivers such a uniform result.
-Mike Mayer, owner of the Lake Oswego Boat Company, offers custom-mixed Jel’d stains that match original stains precisely for a series of pre- and post-WWII boats.
+I recommend using Mike Mayer’s (Lake Oswego Boat Company) Jel’d stain in place of a filler stain because it is so user friendly, and delivers such a uniform result.
+Mike offers custom-mixed Jel’d stains that match original stains precisely for a series of pre- and post-WWII boats.
+Visit https://www.loboat.com/products-supplies for more information and to order.

 I recommend Pettit Flagship varnish because it builds quickly and sands super flat.